Milwaukee Astronomical Society: History

 Development of the Milwaukee Astronomical Society Observatory began in 1936 with the installation of an 8-inch, f/15 reflector in a roll-away shed.
 In 1937, construction began on a domed observatory.
 It was completed in March 1938 and the 13-inch telescope was installed.
 The observatory was formally dedicated in June.

 With the donation of a 12.5" f/7.4 Newtonian reflector by member Ralph Buckstaff, in 1949 another domed observatory was constructed to house that instrument.
 A Quonset Hut was obtained through the Milwaukee Public Museum in 1955 which has served as the meeting/lecture hall ever since.
 In 1963 two additional acres of adjacent land were added.
 The following year the Armfield building was extended for the addition of 2 restrooms and a darkroom.

 Under the directorship of Edward Halbach, the MAS joined Operation Moonwatch (aka Project Moonwatch) as another way for the club to make useful scientific contributions.
 The highlight of the program came in the early morning of September 5, 1962, when members Gale Highsmith, Leonard Schaefer, and Raymond Zit observed the re-entry of Sputnik 4, which allowed the recovery of some of the pieces which fell in and around Manitowoc, Wisconsin.

 In 1965 the MAS started a program of lunar grazing occultations.
-Observers were stationed along a 2-mile North-South line at 10th of a mile intervals for the timings.
-Because of largely inadequate telescopic equipment, from 1970–1974, the MAS designed and built 12 "portascopes," which were 10 inch f/5.6 reflectors on a fixed fork mount.
+Observers were stationed along a 2-mile north–south line at 10th of a mile intervals for the timings.
+Because of largely inadequate telescopic equipment, from 1970 to 1974, the MAS designed and built 12 "portascopes," which were 10 inch f/5.6 reflectors on a fixed fork mount.
 Besides the grazes, they were used for general use, especially during the Open House nights.
 They also became the main instrumentation for the eclipsing binary program.
 The design won an award from the Royal Astronomical Society of Canada.

 In 1980, under the direction of Gerry Samolyk, construction began for another domed observatory to house a 26-inch reflector with a promise that a 22-foot dome would be donated by Delco.
 When that fell thru, the MAS was forced to build the dome which was done in place.